Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: Firm Networks at Competitive Equilibrium

+The parameter $b$ sets the return to scale: if all inputs and work hours are multiplied by a factor $\lambda$, then total output is multiplied by $\lambda^b$.

-Finally, $q$ is a parameter measuring the substitutability of inputs.
-For example, when $q \to 0^+$ we get the Leontief production function
+The parameter $q$ measures the substitutability of inputs.
+For example, when $q \to 0^+$ we get the Leontief production function, corresponding to the case where production falls to zero if a single input is missing:

-corresponding to the case where production falls to zero if a single input is missing.
-This represents a setting where firms only keep a small, very optimized portfolio of suppliers that does not allow for redundancy.
-If $q\rightarrow+\infty$, we get the Cobb-Douglas production function
+where $J_{ij}$ is the amount of good $j$ that $i$ would need to achieve a level of production equal to $z_i$.
+The Leontief production function corresponds to an economy where firms only keep a small, very optimised portfolio of suppliers that does not allow for redundancy.